-Separate and integral effect tests have been conducted since the 1980s to better understand the fuel behaviour and degradation under severe accident conditions in NPP.
+Separate and integral effect tests have been conducted since the 1980s to better understand the fuel behaviour and degradation under severe accident conditions.
 The main objective of these tests was to provide data for model development and validation of computer codes used for reactor safety analysis.
-Results of these tests cannot be directly applied to SFP severe accidents but analytical activities conducted to support these experimental programs led to increase globally the knowledge on severe accident phenomenology that can be used to anticipate SFP specifities.
+A number of the tests, while not originally developed for SFP accidents, provided valuable data and insights for application to SFP accident phenomenology.
 For example, the international PHEBUS Fission Product program, conducted in France, provided insights and data on the fission product release and late phase melt progression for LWRs.
+Most of the findings of these tests are directly applicable to accident progression in SFPs.

-Nevertheless some experiments can be applied more straightfoward to SFP accidents like the QUENCH-10 and QUENCH-16 tests conducted in Germany.
+Another set of integral tests, suitable for model validation and application to SFP accident conditions, are QUENCH-10 and QUENCH-16, conducted in Germany.
 These tests not only provided an improved understanding of the oxidation phenomena, but also examined the phenomena associated with recovery and quenching of overheated fuel rods.
 Also the experiments and tests carried out to investigate the 2003 Paks cleaning tank incident have provided useful data.